jdonald/firefox-armhf/trusty.md

 # Cross-compiling Firefox for armhf with clang (trusty)

-The main **README.md** describes how to cross-compile from an x86\_64 Debian Stretch container.
+The main **README.md** describes how to cross-compile from an amd64 Debian Stretch container.
 Read that first, then for specifics on building for Ubuntu 14.04 Trusty see these add-on notes.
+A Trusty binary is the most portable (run it on Xenial or even Stretch).

 Instead of adding Bionic sources, make sure your existing sources.list contains the expected Trusty ports.